JamesMatchett/AWS-Discord-Bot/README.md

-"SECRETKEY": "*Insert the AWS generated secret key here*", "SESSIONTOKEN": "*Insert the AWS session token here (may not be needed)*", "INSTANCE": "*Insert the instance ID of the AWS instance you wish to toggle from the bot*" }
+"SECRETKEY": "*Insert the AWS generated secret key here*", "SESSIONTOKEN": "*Insert the AWS session token here (may not be needed)*", "INSTANCE": "*Insert the instance ID of the AWS instance you wish to toggle from the bot*" "MESSAGELOGGING": "F" (or leave as 'T' if you want specific error messages logged to the Discord channel which may contain sensitive info                       like keys or instance IDs)
+}
 ```